SmithsonianWorkshops/HydraResources/bio_regex.md

 We've seen how regular expressions can match a variety of text rather than the fixed text of a traditional "find."
 What if we need to replace the text with a portion of what was found?

 Regular expressions allow us to "capture" found text and use it in the replacment.
-We use parentheses `()` the text we want to save and reuse in the replacemnt.
+We use parentheses `()` the text we want to save and reuse in the replacement.

 Let's try it with our fasta header line pattern: `^>locus-\d+_.+$`